a-l-e-x-d-s-9/CC1101_arduino/README.md

 ```

 ## Single wire compatible mode
-To support libraries that use single wire devices to send and receive RF data, for example: 1. rc-switch.
-2. Livolo
+To support libraries that use single wire devices to send and receive RF data, for example: rc-switch.

 ```